-Must take at least one course in each of the following areas: Biology - BIO Chemistry - CHE Earth Science - EAS Physics - PHY Additional courses must be in the above areas including courses with NAT prefix
+Must take at least one course in each of the following areas:

+Biology - BIO Chemistry - CHE Earth Science - EAS Physics - PHY

+Additional courses must be in the above areas including courses with NAT prefix

-Social Sciences Education (21-27 hours)
+Social Sciences Education (24 hours)

 The graduate emphasis in the Social Sciences offers a wide range of disciplines for students to engage.
-It should have particular appeal for those interested in furthering their skills and foundation in teaching careers in secondary and post secondary education, and for students without a teaching certificate but interested in graduate level discipline based coursework.
+It should have particular appeal for those interested in furthering their skills and foundation in teaching careers in secondary and post-secondary education, and for students without a teaching certificate but interested in graduate level discipline based course work.

-Social Sciences courses (21 hours) including at least 9 hours from one content area, and at least 6 hours from another content area, plus six hours of electives by advisement and approval of the Dean of the School of Education and Counseling.
-Additionally, students are required to complete a file paper (SSC 695 or other prefix) (3 hours) and an applied discipline based research experience (SSC 695 or other prefix) (3 hours).
+Social Sciences courses (21 hours) including at least nine (9) hours from one content area, and at least six (6) hours from another content area, plus six (6) hours of electives by advisement and approval of School of Education and Counseling Dean.
+Additionally, students are required to complete a final research project (SSC 695 or other prefix, 3 hours).